dhis2/maintenance-app/README.md

 5. Inside the new field override file (`src/config/field-overrides/newType.js`), start adding customizations for the fields that require it.
 This typically involves creating new components and/or overriding certain field properties.
    Look at the existing field overrides for examples.
-6. Strings that show up as '** string **' in the UI lack translations.
+6. Strings that show up as `** string **` in the UI lack translations.
 These will need to be added to the translations files located in `src/i18n/`.
-Note that the translation workflow should at some point change to using [i18next](https://www.i18next.com/) in favor of the homegrown `d2.i18n`.
+Some strings are generated dynamically and may only show up in certain situations, for example when trying to delete a model. _Note:_ the translation workflow should at some point change to using [i18next](https://www.i18next.com/) in favor of `d2.i18n`.

 #### Extra special cases